-The occupational code authorizes the board and the department to regulate individuals with architecture licenses, not small businesses.
+The Michigan Public Health Code authorizes the board and the department to regulate individuals with chiropractic licenses, not small businesses.
 Even if a licensee's practice qualified as a small business, the department could not exempt the licensee's small business because it would create disparity in the regulation of the profession.